adityas0911/CCBD-Project/README.md

 - [Install Git](https://git-scm.com/downloads)

-You can You can verify the installation with:
+You can verify the installation with:

 ```bash
 git --version